VisibleOverworldWildEncounters/Visible-Overworld-Wild-Encounters-V20/README.md

   - You need to put a graphic, named "ghost.png", in your "/Graphics/Characters/" folder of your project.
 This graphic is not provided here, but maybe you can easily find some resource, for example search for "shiny missingNo [Ghost Form]".

 ### CHANGELOG
+NEW FEATURES FROM VERSION 20.0.0.5 FOR PEv20:
+ - added feature that spawned pokemon can have swimming sprites now

 NEW FEATURES FROM VERSION 20.0.0.4 FOR PEv20:
  - new add on to restrict movement of spawned pokemon to there starting terrain.
 I.e. grass encounters stay on grass.